 The E Clampus Vitus is an interesting organization with an unclear history so I am going to leave any research about them up to you.
 I’ll just tell you that it is said they were created with “humor and absurdity in mind” and brought a lot of good will and cheer to the hard mining life.
 The fraternal organization is dedicated to preserving the history of the American West.
 They have erected many plaques throughout the West, often at sites overlooked by more traditional historical societies, like saloons and brothels.
 In Murphys, there is a wall with plaques honoring the local members along with some inducted honorees.

-Murphys Community Park is a great park with lots of picnic tables, barbecues and even a creek running through it.
+Murphys Community Park is a great park with lots of picnic tables and barbecues.
+It even has a creek running through it.
 During the summer, kids and dogs play in the creek.
 The first Friday of the month from June through September, a popular local band plays in the gazebo.
-The entertainment is free but if you want to partake of the food prepared by a local restaurant and wine pairing that also takes place, dinner tickets are available for purchase.
+The entertainment is free.
+A local restaurant prepares dinner along with a wine pairing.
+Dinner tickets are available for purchase.

 On the edge of the park, you can see Murphys Pokey, which was built around 1915.
 The previous jail was made of wood and located closer to the creek.
 Legend has it that the first inmate of this jail house was one of its builders who got too drunk and rowdy celebrating its completion.